portnov/yaml-rpc/README.md

 On the server side, usual workflow is as following:
 * Write some number of API data types and functions to be exposed.
-* Call generateAPI function to generate API description.
+* Call makeAPI function to generate API description.
 * Call writeAPI function to write API description to file.
 * Call generateDispatcher function on generated API to generate function dispatch :: Text -> Maybe (Value -> IO Value).
 This function will be used by